Low Spray Rosé: Alternative Fruits for Rosé Cider Production

 • Production Systems: organic agriculture, transitioning to organic

-This project brings together a team of researchers, extension personnel, and family orchard operations for the purpose of establishing optimal practices in the production of Rosé cider from sustainable berry crops.
+This project brought together a team of researchers, extension personnel, and family orchard operations for the purpose of establishing optimal practices in the production of Rosé cider from sustainable berry crops.
 The proposed effort is in recognition of the strong growth in the Rosé cider market segment and a desire from our industry partners to meet this demand without adopting intensive fungicide and insecticide programs.
-Project efforts will be multi-level, involving extension programming, applied research trials, and community networking for local growers.
+Project efforts were multi-level, involving extension programming, applied research trials, and community networking for local growers.

-Extension activities will include the 2021 Ohio Cider Field Day at Ransom Sage Farm, a blending and processing exhibition at The Winery at Spring Hill, and the creation of research-based informational resources.
-Research trials will have two distinct branches.
-One focus will be on identifying pest and disease thresholds for berry fruit destined for cider production, as opposed to fresh consumption.
-The other focus will be to establish optimal processing and blending techniques for Rosé cider.
-Community outreach, through an expansion of the Ohio Hard Cider Guild, will provide networking opportunities for growers and cider producers seeking to venture into the market for fruit ciders.
+Extension activities included the 2021 AARS field day, in Kingsville, Ohio, which was attended by 70 individuals.
+The planting of Black Currants has become a regular feature of educational tours held at the research station for growers and community members alike.
+More than 40 such tours have been conducted since the research trials began.
+These trials related to identifying pest and disease thresholds for berry fruit, such as Black Currants, destined for cider production, as opposed to fresh consumption.
+Additional trials involved preliminary work towards establishing optimal processing and blending techniques for Rosé cider.
+Community outreach, through an expansion of the Ohio Hard Cider Guild, provided networking opportunities for growers and cider producers seeking to venture into the market for fruit ciders.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.